-Using the literature sources listed in the brief, you are required to carry out research on current national guidelines on clinical sample collection, best practice and lessons learned from previous/similar events.
+Using only the literature sources listed in the brief, you are required to carry out research on current national guidelines on managing drive-through sites and lessons learnt from similar events.

-The information gathered will help identify failings in current procedure which may have caused the incident to occur.
-The findings from your research should be presented in a written review, summarising the main points in individual sections.
+The information gathered will help identify failings in current procedure that may have caused the incident to occur.
+The findings from your research should be presented in a written literature review, summarising the main points in individual sections.